marcoalopez/Python_course/notebooks/installing_Python.md

-# How to install Python for Data Science using anaconda
+# How to install Python for Data Science using miniconda

 To install Python and the necessary scientific libraries, we will use a free environment management system called **conda**.
 The conda management system allows you to install, run, and update Python packages while ensuring compatibility between different package versions on your machine.
 It also allows you to efficiently manage Python environments, which are essentially independent Python installations.
 This capability enables you to have multiple versions of Python or scientific packages installed on your computer at the same time.
 This is useful, for example, to test a script on different versions of Python and any other Python library, or to keep separate different scientific libraries that may work with different Python versions, etc.